-Prior to joining the firm, Corey clerked for Judge Dora L. Irizarry and Magistrate Judge Vera M. Scanlon of the US District Court for the Eastern District of New York.
+Prior to joining the firm, Corey clerked for Judge Dora L. Irizarry, U.S.D.J. and Judge Vera M. Scanlon, U.S.M.J. in the Eastern District of New York.

 Experience